Evaluating the Faithfulness of Importance Measures in NLP by Recursively Masking Allegedly Important Tokens and Retraining: Conclusion

 \section{Conclusion}

 We show that Recursive ROAR is an improvement on ROAR.
-In a synthetic setting Recursive ROAR matches the ground truth, while ROAR does not.
+In a synthetic setting, Recursive ROAR matches the ground truth, while ROAR does not.
 Additionally, we argue why other faithfulness metrics may be either invalid or limited in scope.

-We then use Recursive ROAR to measure the faithful of the most common importance measures, including attention.
-This is done on both Recurrent and Transformer-based neural models.

-We provide a list of the most important findings in \Cref{sec:findings}.
-In general we find that the faithfulness of importance measures is both model-dependent and task-dependent.
+We then use Recursive ROAR to measure the faithfulness of the most common importance measures, including attention.
+This is done on both recurrent and transformer-based neural models.
+In general, we find that the faithfulness of importance measures is both model-dependent and task-dependent.
 This means that no general recommendation can be made for NLP practitioners considering the current importance measures.
-Instead, it is necessary to measure the faithfulness of different importance measures, given a task and a model.
+Instead, it is necessary to measure the faithfulness of different importance measures given a task and a model.

 Because Recursive ROAR works on real-world datasets and not just synthetic problems, we hope it can serve as a standardized benchmark for the faithfulness of importance measures in NLP.